mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 Additionally, it is worth mentioning that restoration might encounter difficulties due to the default zero pivot threshold set at `1e-5`.
 This threshold can be modified using the [`restorationGram!`](@ref restorationGram!(::PowerSystem, ::Measurement, ::Measurement, ::IslandWatt)) function.

 !!! note "Info"
-    Additionally, during the restoration step, the user can define bus voltage angle measurements from PMUs that will also participate in the restoration step.
+    During the restoration step, the user can define bus voltage angles from PMUs that will also participate in the restoration step.
 In this case, the system can become observable even if there are still more islands.

 ---